microsoft/dicom-server/docs/concepts/extended-query-tags.md

 > Only the first value will be indexed of a single valued data element that incorrectly has multiple values.

+> We do not support searching using empty string for any attributes.

 #### Responses

 | Name              | Type                                        | Description                                                  |